syyePhenomenol/Silksong.Benchwarp/Benchwarp/Data/ReviewNotes.md

 ### Lost_Verdania
     - Clover_04b__door1: Still needs permanent obstacle handling.

-(I got lazy with documenting permanent obstacle handling - basically anything that doesn't implement ISaveableObstacle needs to be reverified).
+(I got lazy with documenting permanent obstacle handling - basically anything that doesn't have an ObstacleSaveInfo needs to be reverified).

 The below areas have been checked when using the old door warp coroutine - many issues with softlocks/camera are likely already fixed with the new coroutine.